enterspeedhq/enterspeed-sdk-dotnet/documentation/entities/README.md

 ## IEnterspeedEntity

-An IEnterspeedEntity is the converted model, that is being sent to the Enterspeed Ingest API,
+An IEnterspeedEntity is the model, that is being sent to the Enterspeed Ingest API,
-for creating/updating content.
+for creating/updating data.

 |Name               | Type                                      |Description |
 |:----              | :-----                                    |:-----|